tosmi-gitops/onboarding/README.md

         └── cicd
 ```

-Every new tenant that requires onboarding is represented by a folder
+Every new tenant requiring onboarding is represented by a folder in
-in the `tenants` directory.
+the `tenants` directory.

 Within tenants we have a `clusters/` folder for every cluster the
 tenant should be able to use.
 In the corresponding cluster folder
-(e.g. `dinosaurs/clusters/prod`) we include namespaces that the cluster requires
+(e.g. `dinosaurs/clusters/prod`) we include namespaces that should be
-from the `dinosaurs/namespaces/` folder.
+deployed to clusters.
+Those namespaces are defined in
+`dinosaurs/namespaces/`.

 The following diagram depicts connections between clusters, namespaces
 and the onboarding-base repository: